-Before CUP is diagnosed, you will usually see your GP, who will ask about your symptoms, examine you, send you for tests and refer you to a specialist doctor.
+Before CUP is diagnosed, you will usually see your GP, who will ask about your symptoms and medical history, examine you, send you for tests and refer you to a specialist doctor.

-The specialist will ask you about any previous medical problems and arrange extra tests.

-At first, the aim of the tests is to work out whether you have primary or secondary cancer.
+The specialist will arrange extra tests to work out whether you have primary or secondary cancer.
 If the tests show that the cancer is secondary, more tests will be done to try to find the primary cancer.
-The tests you have will depend on your health and symptoms, the location of the secondary cancer and the suspected location of the primary cancer.
+The tests you have depend on your health and symptoms, the location of the secondary cancer and the suspected location of the primary cancer.

 If the tests find where the cancer started, the cancer is no longer an unknown primary.
 It will then be treated like the primary cancer type.
 For example, bowel cancer that has spread to the liver will be given the treatment for advanced bowel cancer.

-For a biopsy, you will usually have a local anaesthetic to numb the area, but in some cases, you may need a general anaesthetic, which makes you unconscious.
+For a biopsy, you will usually have a local anaesthetic to numb the area.
+In some cases, you may need a general anaesthetic, which puts you to sleep.

 - fine needle aspiration – removes cells using a thin needle